pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ### High Priority

-- Finalize serverless migration: remove any legacy backend/server.js or similar files if present (none found), test all serverless endpoints in staging/production, update environment variables and secrets in Vercel dashboard as needed
+- Finalize serverless migration: test all serverless endpoints in staging/production, update environment variables and secrets in Vercel dashboard as needed

 - Review and improve user experience for results and feedback, ensuring clarity, accessibility, and mobile responsiveness
 - Consider adding user guidance, tooltips, or summary explanations for results